xrcyz/xrcyz.github.io/_drafts/2022-04-24-raymarched-voxel-reaction-diffusion.md

 ---
 title:      "Neural Cellular Automata Writeup"
 layout:     post
+date:       2022-04-24 13:00
+author:     "xrcyz"
+header-img: "../assets/images/voxel reaction diffusion raymarching.png"
+category:   coding
+tags:       [creative coding, javascript, neural networks, cellular automata, reaction diffusion, voxels, raymarching]
 ---

 One year ago I decided that I would hand-weight a neural network in order to understand how it works.
 I felt like I could read all the matrix math and draw all the network diagrams and still have no idea why answers come out when inputs go in.
 I needed to strip and rebuild a neural network bolt by bolt, weight by weight, to see inside the forbidden blackbox.